PeterCamilleri/CX16/docs/thoughts.md

 ```
 It can be seen that the _.struct_ emits no bytes but the _.tag_ emits four.

-This is a summary of some of the excluded commands:
+In addition to actual assembly instruction codes, this is a summary of some
+of the excluded commands:

 _.addr_, _.align_, _.asciiz_, _.bankbytes_, _.bss_, _.byt_, _.byte_,
 _.code_, _.data_, _.dbyt_, _.dword_, _.export_, _.faraddr_, _.hibytes_,